Dear Ask a Mom Who’s Not Your Mom,

 Listen, do you want to know what a good and natural thing to do is?
-A good and natural thing to do is to lie on the couch all Saturday morning undisturbed, studying the pretty pictures in the latest issue of Art Forum while drinking this funny new beverage made of “coffeefruit” and fake sugar that tastes like blueberry pancake syrup and has stuff in it that is supposed to, like, put all the collagen back in your face.
+A good and natural thing to do is to lie on the couch all Saturday morning undisturbed, studying the pretty pictures in the latest issue of Art Forum while drinking this funny new beverage made of “coffeefruit” and fake sugar that tastes like blueberry pancake syrup and is supposed to put all the collagen back in your face.

 Parenting is not like this.
 Parenting is traumatic.
 It is traumatic to be responsible for a small human being who doesn’t know—and I mean this in the nicest possible way—jack shit, a small human being who literally does not know not to walk off a cliff.

-And so parents, having gone through not just a minute or two of this nonsense but years and years of it, are traumatized.
-Even when their child is no longer living with them, and is well on their way to an exciting, fulfilling career, the parents are still dealing with their post- traumatic stress disorder, and they can’t be casual or normal about anything, because the act of parenting—that normal, natural act—has turned them into total freaks.
+Parents, having gone through not just a minute or two of this nonsense but years and years of it, are traumatized.
+Even when their child is no longer living with them, and is well on their way to an exciting, fulfilling, independent life, the parents are still dealing with their post- traumatic stress disorder, and they can’t be casual or normal about anything, because the act of parenting—that normal, natural act—has turned them into total freaks.

 You don’t say whether or not you have asked your mother to please stop doing this, but I am going to assume that you have.
 Assuming you have already asked her not to do this, and she is persisting, then my advice to you, dear Waiting, is this: edit.
 This is hard because it requires you to hold back your news and you may be used to telling your Mom everything, but I am here to say, that’s gotta stop.
 You are grown-up now and you must think of yourself as a sort of living New York Times.
-Not Gawker, not Buzzfeed: The Gray Lady.
-The stories you tell to your dear, old Mom, have to be “fit to print.”
-That means for the most part that they are stories that have already happened.
+Not Gawker, not TMZ; The Gray Lady.
+The stories you tell to your Mom have to be “fit to print.”
+That means that they are stories that have already happened, and are carefully reported.
 No cliffhangers.
 Your Mom is too delicate for that.

 Dear Mom Who Is Not My Mom,

 I keep getting older.
 Every day.
 Only my clothes stay the same age they were when I bought them.
-I am worried that, as time passes, we are growing apart, my clothes and I. I thought my Hello Kitty t-shirt was ironically cool until I saw that one of the Really Desperate Housewives was wearing one and the internets went apeshit over the inappropriateness of it.
-“You’re too old!” the internets said.
-“It just looks creepily pedophilic on you!”
+I thought my Hello Kitty t-shirt was ironically cool until I saw that one of the Really Desperate Housewives was wearing one and the Internet went apeshit over the inappropriateness of it.
+“You’re too old!” the Internet said, “It looks creepy on you!”
 The thing is, Not My Mom, I want to age with dignity and grace, at least when it comes to my clothing.
 But, sweet lord jeezus in heaven, I do NOT want to dress like my own mom.
 What should I wear?

 Fancy Christmas Sweaters Give Me A Rash

 I am so happy you sent in this question because it gives me a chance to not talk about something: fashion.
-In not talking about fashion, and in making a distinction here between fashion—which is a gigantic monster that hovers over women like Godzilla over Tokyo and shits 50 pound Vogue magazines every September and makes other ridiculous messes every goddamned day all year long—and clothes—which are flimsy and small and which we can roll up into a ball and put on or not—we can discuss your question without distraction, because your question is not really about fashion, or clothes, at all.
+In not talking about fashion, and in making a distinction here between fashion—which is a gigantic monster that hovers over women like Godzilla over Tokyo and shits 50 pound Vogue magazines every September and makes other ridiculous messes every goddamned day all year long—and clothing, which is merely flimsy and small and which we can roll up into a ball and put on or not, we can discuss your question without distraction, because your question is not really about fashion, or clothing, at all.
 It is about aging.